On the distribution of $\alpha p^2$ modulo one in the intersection of two Piatetski--Shapiro sets: Introduction and Main Result

 In 1982, Leitmann \cite{Leitmann-1982}, who investigated the prime number theorem in the intersection of two Piatetski--Shapiro sets, proved that $\mathscr{N}_{\gamma_1}\cap\mathscr{N}_{\gamma_2}$ contains infinitely many primes provided that $55/28<\gamma_1+\gamma_2<2$, where $1/2<\gamma_2<\gamma_1<1$ are two fixed constants.
 More precisely, Leitmann \cite{Leitmann-1982} showed that, for $1/2<\gamma_2<\gamma_1<1$ with $55/28<\gamma_1+\gamma_2<2$, the counting function

 satisfies the asymptotic property

 as $x\to\infty$.
 In 1983, Sirota \cite{Sirota-1983} proved that (\ref{2-P-S-PNT}) holds for $31/16<\gamma_1+\gamma_2<2$.
 In 2014, Baker \cite{Baker-2014} established that (\ref{2-P-S-PNT}) holds for $23/12<\gamma_1+\gamma_2<2$.
-The hitherto best result in this direction is due to Li, Zhai and Li \cite{Li-Zhai-Li-2023}, who showed that (\ref{2-P-S-PNT}) holds for $21/11<\gamma_1+\gamma_2<2$.
+The hitherto best result in this direction is due to Li, Zhai and Li \cite{Li-Zhai-Li-2026}, who showed that (\ref{2-P-S-PNT}) holds for $21/11<\gamma_1+\gamma_2<2$.

-Recently, Dimitrov \cite{Dimitrov-2023} consider the hybrid problem of the distribution of $\alpha p$ modulo one with $p$ constrained to Piatetski--Shapiro primes of type $\gamma$.
+In 2023, Dimitrov \cite{Dimitrov-2023} considered the hybrid problem of the distribution of $\alpha p$ modulo one with $p$ constrained to Piatetski--Shapiro primes of type $\gamma$.
 To be specific, Dimitrov \cite{Dimitrov-2023} proved that, for fixed $11/12<\gamma<1$, there exist infinitely many Piatetski--Shapiro primes of type $\gamma$ such that